EkthaReddy/EkthaReddy/README.md

 <details>
 <summary><h3>About Me</h3></summary>

    Final year student at R.M.K.
-Engineering College pursuing BE Degree on Electronics and Communication Engineering, maintaing the 8.47 CGPA
+Engineering College pursuing BE Degree on Electronics and Communication Engineering, maintaing the 8.47 CGPA.
-Completed my 10th and 12th education from PM Shri Kendriya Vidyalaya of Ambarnath, Maharashtra and secured 85.6% and 86.6% respectively.
+Completed my 10th and 12th education from PM Shri Kendriya Vidyalaya of Ambarnath, Maharashtra.
+Secured 85.6% and 86.6% respectively.

+To provide details about in brief,
+I am a final year student pursuing ECE with VLSI as major degree.
+I chose VLSI as my major because it is my true passion and one of my area of interst.
+I have showed my dedication and determination to pursue the area of interest by doing various projects and internship from the same field.
+Moreover, I have done projects on Robotics doamin too, where I showcased my fundamental knowledge by applying to pratical setting.
-To provide details about in brief, have done projects on VlSI and IoT.
-Internships at NSIC, Vlsi System Design, Intershala Trainings and Pledge a Smile.
+As for the Internships concern, I completed internships at NSIC, Vlsi System Design, Intershala Trainings.
+Also, to know the problems society is facing, I have done volunteering at Pledge a Smile organization, where I dedicated myself for fundraising, also participated in social media management and content writing on platforms of LinkedIn, Twitter and Instagram.

 All information from the projects to internships I have completed in detail.